shannah/xataface/docs/DelegateClasses.md

  }
  ~~~

-3. Verify that your application is picking it up, by implementing a method and checking to make sure that it is executed.
+3. Verify that your application is picking it up, by implementing a supported method and checking to make sure that it is executed.
 In this example, we'll implement the `beforeHandleRequest()` method, which is called before every HTTP request:

  ~~~
  <?php